sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

         Subnet 3 is reserved for the mosaic-X5's USB-C connection (Ethernet-over-USB).
 If your router / switch is allocating addresses using subnet 3 (192.168.3.***), please change its settings so it uses a different subnet.

 	??? info "No web page?"
         If you can not see the mosaic-X5's internal web page, please check that your computer / tablet / phone is connected to the same network.
-Most broadband routers support both Ethernet and WiFi using the same subnet.
+Most broadband routers support both Ethernet and WiFi simultaneously using the same subnet.
 If you are using a phone, check it is connected to the router WiFi - and not using its mobile data connection.

         Subnet 3 is reserved for the mosaic-X5's USB-C connection (Ethernet-over-USB).
 If your router / switch is allocating addresses using subnet 3 (192.168.3.***), please change its settings so it uses a different subnet.
 If it is using subnet 3, both the mosaic-X5 and your device will appear to have valid IP addresses but will not be able to communicate.